aHobeychi/personal-website/README.md

 ## TailwindCSS Integration

-[TailwindCSS](https://tailwindcss.com/) is used for styling through a CDN for simplicity.
+[TailwindCSS](https://tailwindcss.com/) is used for styling.
 It provides:

 - Utility-first CSS framework for rapid UI development
 - Consistent design system
 - Responsive design out of the box
+- Support for translucent UI elements with opacity and backdrop blur utilities

 ## Configuration System